Criminal lawyer for Offensive conduct

-Offensive conduct is one of the least serious criminal charges and is frequently dealt with by way of section 10 of the Crimes (Sentencing Procedure) Act, meaning no conviction will be recorded, there is no other penalty and you will have no criminal record.
+Offensive conduct is one of the least serious criminal charges and police often charge it unnecessarily.
+Our criminal lawyers frequently have this charge dismissed by way of not guilty verdict or by way of section 10 of the Crimes (Sentencing Procedure) Act 1999, meaning no conviction is recorded and our clients have no criminal record.

 You will be found not guilty of the offence of Offensive conduct if the police cannot prove beyond reasonable doubt:

 - You conducted yourself in an offensive manner.

 - In or near, or within view or hearing from, a public place or a school.